 Recognize the four-square worksheet

-After the rate is set, the finance manager will offer add-ons: extended warranty (a vehicle service contract), GAP coverage, paint protection, theft etching, and more.
+After the rate is set, the finance and insurance (F&I) manager will offer add-ons.
+These include an extended warranty (a vehicle service contract), GAP (guaranteed asset protection) coverage, paint protection, theft etching, and more.
 Most are easy to decline.
 The two worth understanding are the extended warranty and GAP.
-Kentucky has no anti-tying statute the way some states do, so the dealer cannot legally require you to buy GAP or a service contract as a condition of financing, but the practical protection is weaker than in states that have an explicit prohibition.
+Kentucky has no anti-tying statute the way some states do, so the dealer cannot legally require you to buy GAP or a service contract as a condition of financing.
+But the practical protection is weaker than in states that have an explicit prohibition.
 Ask what happens to your loan if you decline GAP; if the answer changes your rate or terms, note it.

 Rule 2.
-The same coverage is priced very differently by source.
+The same coverage is priced very differently by source, and which one is cheapest depends on your loan.

 - Dealer: typically $800 to $1,200, charged once and rolled into the loan